GingerNinja23/controller-framework/README.md

 * Download and extract GroupVPN
 ```
-wget -O controller-framework-gvpn_beta.tar.gz https://goo.gl/BjKMGg
+wget -O controller-framework-gvpn_beta-v0.3.tar.gz https://goo.gl/UBQJPy
-tar xvzf controller-framework-gvpn_beta.tar.gz
+tar xvzf controller-framework-gvpn_beta-v0.3.tar.gz
-cd controller-framework-gvpn_beta
+cd controller-framework-gvpn_beta-v0.3
 ```
 * Change config.json according to the requirement.
+Add xmpp_username, xmpp_password and xmpp_host to the config file.
 Ensure that the IP addresses are different for all the nodes.

 #### Run GroupVPN